Sxjdwang/TalkLip/README.md

 - $avhubert_root: path of root of avhubert (should like xxx/av_hubert/avhubert)

 ## Demo
+I update the inf_demo.py on 4/April as I previously suppose that the height and width of output videos are the same when I set cv2.VideoWriter().

 If you want to reenact the lip movement of a video with a different speech, you can use the following command.
 ```
 python inf_demo.py --video_path $path8 --wav_path $path9 --ckpt_path $path6 --avhubert_root $avhubert_root